-Summarizing, we have a 2D toy model in discrete time i whose state is described by the state variables $(x_i, v_i) =: x_i$ (with x_i in bold denoting a vector) and whose dynamics is represented by equations (1) (water balance) and (2) (vegetation cover dynamics).
-The system parameters are four and are assumed to be known precisely: $\varphi = 250 \text{ mm}$, $\tau_p = 1000 \text{ mm}$, $\alpha = 750 \text{ mm}$ and $\beta = 100 \text{ mm}$.
-The model is easy to program on a hand calculator or a spreadsheet.
-The system dynamics is graphically demonstrated in Figure 3, where interesting geometrical surfaces appear, showing that the transformation $x_i = f(x{i-1})$ is not invertible.
-It should be stressed that no explicit "agent" of randomness (e.g., perturbation by a random number generator) has been introduced into the system.
+Summarizing, we have a 2-D toy model in discrete time i whose state is described by the state variables $(x_i, v_i) = \mathbf{x}i$ (with x_i in bold denoting a vector) and whose dynamics is represented by Eqs.
+(1) (water balance) and (2) (vegetation cover dynamics).
+To avoid approximation errors, the dynamics is expressed in discrete time by construction of the model (rather than derived as an approximation of continuous time differential equations) and thus is fully accurate as far as the toy model is concerned.
+The system parameters are four and are assumed to be known precisely: φ =250 mm, τ_p =1000 mm, α =750 mm and β =100 mm.
+The model is easy to program on a hand calculator or a spreadsheet4.
+The system dynamics is graphically demonstrated in Fig. 3, where interesting geometrical surfaces appear, showing that the transformation $x_i = f(x{i-1})$ is not invertible.
+It should be stressed that no explicit "agent" of randomness (e.g. perturbation by a random number generator) has been introduced into the system.